awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-prepare.md

    You can install dependencies using pip\.
 For information about installing pip, see [Installation](https://pip.pypa.io/en/stable/installing/) on the pip website\.

 1. Run the following Python code\.
 This code does the following:
-   + A potential hotspot is generated somewhere in the \(X, Y\) plane\.
+   + Generates a potential hotspot somewhere in the \(X, Y\) plane\.
-   + A set of 1000 points is generated for each hotspot\.
+   + Generates a set of 1,000 points for each hotspot\.
 Of these points, 20 percent are clustered around the hotspot\.
 The rest are generated randomly within the entire space\.
    + The `put-record` command writes the JSON records to the stream\.
-**Note**
+**Important**
-Do not upload this file to a web server, as it contains your AWS credentials\.
+Do not upload this file to a web server because it contains your AWS credentials\.

    ```
    import boto3